A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Simulations and Results

+We assess the control performance of the analog EMPC circuit controlling the Buck converter through circuit-level simulations.
+These simulations, carried out in LTSpice, are extremely accurate and allow us to demonstrate the practical feasibility of the proposed approach in real-world conditions.
+Through these simulations, we can also investigate the impact of circuit non-idealities on control performance.

-For each component, the manufacturer's model has been imported into the LTSpice scheme.
+In order to conduct the simulations, we select commercially-available components to implement the circuit (refer to Sec.~\ref{sec:empc_circ_implem} for more details).
+For each component, the manufacturer model has been imported into the LTSpice scheme.
 This enables accurate transistor-level simulation results, which include the non-idealities of the selected components.
-Among these, we have the finite gain-bandwidth product, the offset currents and voltages, and slew-rate limitations for the OP-AMPs, delays in the response of comparators, MUX, and logic.
-The values of all passive components (resistors and capacitors) are rounded to the nearest integer.
+Among these, we have the finite gain-bandwidth product, the offset currents and voltages, and the slew-rate limitations for OP-AMPs, and the response delay for comparators, MUX, and logic gates.